 A medical malpractice attorney with our firm understands the many legal and medical aspects of a birth injury case.
 Oresky & Associates, PLLC may be able to help you recover:

 - Money damages for past pain and suffering caused by injuries

 - Money damages for future pain and suffering caused by injuries

 You pay nothing up front for us to represent you to the insurance company or in court.
 We are paid only if we successfully recover compensation on your behalf.

 You have the right to speak to a lawyer if a birth injury caused your baby’s cephalohematoma.
-Call Oresky & Associates, PLLC today for a free consultation with a member of our firm: (718) 993-9999.
+If you need legal assistance, contact the Bronx medical malpractice lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: